Parque Central Complex fire: Fire

-Just before midnight, 17 October 2004, a fire broke out in the East Tower, which housed government offices and one of the highest buildings in South America at the time.
+Just before midnight, 17 October 2004, a fire broke out in the East Tower, which housed government offices, one of the highest buildings in South America at the time.
 The fire affected the 34th floor to the 50th floor.
 The tower sustained major damage because firefighting efforts were hampered by non-working automatic sprinkler and standpipe systems.
 It was feared that the concrete-and-steel structure could be damaged severely enough to collapse, and internal firefighting efforts were pulled in the interest of safety.
 Two steel decks partially collapsed, and deflection in some steel beams was later found to be severe.
 The fire burned itself out in the early morning of 19 October.

+Aftermath

 Nine years later, in November 2013, there was a minor fire in the West Tower.
 The fire was on the 16th floor, in which 420 people were evacuated and 15 were rescued, with no fatalities.
 The fire was immediately controlled so that it did not affect the upper floors of the tower.
 Fire Department officials presumed that the fire occurred in a trash chute.